Justifying the Volatility of S&P 500 Daily Returns: Introduction

 \section{Introduction}

-The return realized after buying and holding a leveraged exchange traded fund (ETF) for more than one day is largely dependent on the mean and volatility of the daily log-returns of the underlying index.
+The return realized after buying and holding a daily leveraged exchange traded fund (ETF) for more than one day is largely dependent on the mean and volatility of the daily log-returns of the underlying index.
 When the mean is positive, increased volatility generally leads to decreased return.
-This is a result of the compounding effects of daily leveraged returns, which are particularly sensitive to changes in volatility.
-If volatility is sufficiently low, then a leveraged ETF will outperform its underlying index.
+This is a result of the compounding effect of daily leveraged returns, which are particularly sensitive to changes in volatility.
+If volatility is sufficiently low, then a daily leveraged ETF will outperform its underlying (unlevered) index.
 However, there is the classic idea that the market portfolio should be unbeatable in the long-run.
-In this vein, a leveraged S\&P 500 ETF should not be able to beat an ETF tracking the S\&P 500 Index in the long-run.
-But what level of daily volatility will guarantee this dominance of the standard S\&P 500 ETF?
+In this vein, a daily leveraged S\&P 500 ETF should not be able to beat an ETF tracking the S\&P 500 Index in the long-run.
+The main goal of this work is to determine what level of volatility leads to a standard S\&P 500 ETF dominating its daily leveraged counterparts in the long run.